 In order to facilitate the success of language acquisition, all programs are 5 days a week, excluding our After School and Graduate Programs.

-We offer enrichment care to compliment the remaining 1/2 day for parents who require full-day care.
-Enrichment care is an Immersion setting as well.
+We offer an enrichment program to compliment the remaining 1/2 day for parents who require full-day care.
+The Enrichment Program is an immersion setting as well.

 Summer camps are offered June-July-August.